YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 echo $file
 ```

-This way, you will be able to see the contents of `AfricanCountriesA`.
+We first use `=` to assign the variable.
+Then, we call the variable with `$`.
+This way, we will be able to see the contents of `AfricanCountriesA` and the file name itself.
 We can further assign different values to `file`.
 Such as,

 ```